-- 1. Remove all packing materials. - 2.
-Place the computer on a stable surface. - 3.
-Securely attach any peripherals you want to use with the notebook (e.g. keyboard and mouse) to their ports. - 4.
-Attach the AC/DC adapter to the DC-In jack at the rear of the computer, then plug the AC power cord into an outlet, and connect the AC power cord to the AC/DC adapter. - 5.
-Use one hand to raise the lid/LCD to a comfortable viewing angle (do not exceed 120 degrees); use the other hand (as illustrated in Figure 1 1 below) to support the base of the computer (Note: Never lift the computer by the lid/LCD).
+- 1. Remove all packing materials and place the computer on a stable surface. - 2.
+Securely attach any peripherals you want to use with the notebook (e.g. keyboard and mouse) to their ports. - 3.
+Attach the AC/DC adapter to the DC-In jack at the rear of the computer, then plug the AC power cord into an outlet, and connect the AC power cord to the AC/DC adapter. - 4.
+Use one hand to raise the lid/LCD to a comfortable viewing angle (do not exceed 135 degrees); use the other hand (as illustrated in Figure 1 1 below) to support the base of the computer (Note: Never lift the computer by the lid/LCD). - Press the power button on the top right of the computer for about 2 3 seconds to turn the computer "on" (note that the power LED on the front of the computer will turn from orange to green when the computer powers on).